 Double the loss-of-liquid and loss-of-taste effect, and now we’re in the realm of margarine.
 Not to mention, the brittle fat you’re left with at the end of a margarine-based infusion is made of god knows what and is a pretty crap excuse for butter, in terms of taste.

 Now, when you’re making a pan of brownies, this doesn’t really matter so much.
 Brownies are a favorite because they can carry a high load of oils and they’re pretty forgiving.
-But you’d never get away with making a sugar cookie, for instance, with this brittle fat.
-You’d need to supplement your dough with something more flexible than this brittle fat.
+But you’d never get away with making a sugar cookie, for instance.
+You’d need to supplement your dough with something more flexible than this.

 The Virtues of Coconut